 To solve the issue of meeting pet medication compliance law and saving time, more veterinarians are now turning to ClientEd, LifeLearn’s one-of-a-kind online client education library.

 ClientEd is a unique pet health education library designed to strengthen the veterinary team’s role as effective animal health educators and encourage client compliance through easy-to-understand information.
-Written and reviewed by animal health and communication experts, ClientEd contains more than 2,100 handouts that cover a wide range of pet health topics and species.
+With more than 2,000 illustrated pet health articles written and reviewed by animal health experts, ClientEd includes 194 ready-to-use pet medication handouts for clients that cover the consultation requirements now required by California law.
+Of these, LifeLearn has added 27 pet medication articles over the past year, and 30 additional articles will be added in the next few weeks.

 To help practices in states like California comply with consultation requirements as mandated by Lizzie’s Law, ClientEd has over 230 medication handouts.